 - be incorporated, continued or registered in Alberta under the Business Corporations Act

-- satisfy any conditions for eligibility set out in the Investing in a Diversified Alberta Economy Act and the CITC Regulation (0.4 MB)
+- satisfy any conditions for eligibility set out in the

 More information on eligible and ineligible business activities can be found in the CITC program guidelines (0.3 MB).